zamanianlab/ZamanianLabDocs/docs/labmanual.md

 ### C. Strain Maintenance

 Maintain strains in your assigned areas of the 15/20C incubators, or above your bench if incubating at ambient temperature.
 Use assigned colors to label your plate boxes.
-Wrap old plates and dispose of contaminated plates regularly. *Your contaminated plates (bacteria, fungi, or mites) can jeopardize the experiments of others!* Request chunks or frozen strains from the lab manager with adequate notice.
+Wrap old plates and dispose of contaminated plates regularly. *Your contaminated plates (bacteria, fungi, or mites) can jeopardize the experiments of others!* Request chunks or frozen strains with adequate notice.
 Strains should be re-thawed or chunked at least once every six months to avoid mutation accumulation.
-Update the Rm 230 whiteboard with the strains you are actively maintaining.
-Boxes should be baked before using them to propagate new strains.
+Update the Rm 2961 whiteboard with the strains you are actively maintaining.
+Boxes should be baked before use to propagate new strains.

 ## X. Parasite and Insectary Operations